ferneediaz/SPOTIFY2/README.md

 To manage the application's state in a scalable and efficient manner, RecoilJS, a lightweight and user-friendly state management library that seamlessly integrates with React components, was employed.

-Please note that the player might not work if you're using a free account, spotify terms of use prohibits the use of player of free users.

 ## Getting Started